 Area rugs

 Protect your floors from the high foot traffic and dents from chairs with area rugs.
-They also add a cozy feel to your dining area while anchoring down furniture and other elements to the space.
+They also add a cozy feel to the area while anchoring down furniture and other elements to the space.

 Just like the chandelier, an area rug can pull together your elements while creating a more live-in feel to the space.
 Though area rugs are not only limited to your floor, you can hang your area rugs on your wall to create visual interest.

-When placing your area rugs in the dining area, choose a flatweave or lower pile rug ½” or less to make it easier to clean as food crumbs and liquid spills can get trapped in the fibers.
+When placing your area rugs in this area, choose a flatweave or lower pile rug ½” or less to make it easier to clean as food crumbs and liquid spills can get trapped in the fibers.
 Read more about dining room rug sizes here.

 Trends: Vintage/faded